-From the flush handle to the seat to the tank, your toilet bowl is a throne that is swarming with harmful bacteria.
+From the flush handle to the seat to the tank, your toilet bowl is a throne swarming with harmful bacteria and germs.

-On average, a toilet bowl contains 3.2 million bacteria per square inch*.
-It is in addition to the bacteria found on the other parts that you have come into contact with.
-The flush handle that’s covered in as much as 83 bacteria per sq. in and the toilet seat that’s surrounded with over 295 bacteria per sq. in.
+On average, a toilet bowl contains 3.2 million bacteria per square inch*, including germs in toilet water.
+This is in addition to the bacteria found on the other parts that you have come into contact with, such as the flush handle covered in as much as 83 bacteria per sq. in and the toilet seat surrounded by over 295 bacteria per sq. in.

 Researchers at the University of Arizona found that the average cutting board has 200 more faecal bacteria than a toilet seat and it is mostly from the raw meat you prepare in it.